mericozkayagan/mcp-servers/README.md

 - Python 3.11 or higher with pip
 - Obsidian.md with Local REST API plugin installed (for Obsidian integration)
 - PostgreSQL database (for PostgreSQL integration)
+- n8n instance with API access (for n8n integration)

 ### PostgreSQL Server Setup